 - Hotels: While they offer convenience, especially for late-night arrivals or sudden needs, they might come with higher fees.

 In Israel, Visa and Mastercard are widely accepted.
 While American Express is recognized, it isn’t taken everywhere.
+This is due to higher commissions imposed on small business owners.
 Some boutique stores or smaller vendors might prefer cash, so it’s always good to ask beforehand.

 It’s crucial to inform your credit card company about your travel plans to Israel to avoid unexpected blocks.
-Especially in a digital age, where monitoring for fraudulent activity is intense, foreign transactions can raise flags.
+Foreign transactions can trigger fraud alerts, so notifying your bank ahead of time makes things smoother.

 ATMs are in abundance, from shopping malls to small streets.
-However, bank-affiliated ATMs generally offer better rates.
-It’s also not uncommon to find ATMs within convenience stores or supermarkets.
+Bank-affiliated ATMs generally offer better rates.
+It’s also not uncommon to find ATMs within convenience stores or supermarkets, though those can carry higher commissions.

 Tipping in Israel